aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ishapecollection/insert_summary_zoom_frame/_index.md

 | width | **float** | The width of the new Summary Zoom frame, in points. |
 | height | **float** | The height of the new Summary Zoom frame, in points. |

-### Examples

-This example demonstrates creation and inserting a Summary Zoom object at the specified index of a collection
-            (assume that there are at least two sections in the "Presentation.pptx" presentation):

 ### Remarks

 This method creates a Summary Zoom frame that aggregates summary links for all sections in the presentation.